TherealJoeyw/dwarf-ii-research/README.md

 **Host a custom web interface** nginx is already running and serving files from `/userdata/www/`.
 The default page at `http://192.168.X.X/` just says "Success".
 You can replace `index.html` with your own HTML/JS app and get a persistent browser-based controller accessible from any device on the network, no app install required.
 Changes survive reboots since `/userdata` is on persistent storage.
 Firmware updates may overwrite this folder, so you would need to re-deploy after updating. (alternatively and more easily , you can put it on the root directory of the SD card and open it in a browser)

-**Stream the live view to OBS or VLC** Both cameras can be streamed live to any MJPEG-capable player without the official app.
-See the "Live streaming without the app" section for the full setup.
-The stream works in VLC (Media > Open Network Stream), OBS (Browser source or Media source), ffplay, and any HTTP client that can handle multipart JPEG.
+**Stream the live view to OBS or VLC** Both cameras can in theory be streamed live to any MJPEG-capable player without the official app.
+See the "Live streaming without the app" section for more info.
+The stream in theory works in VLC (Media > Open Network Stream), OBS (Browser source or Media source), ffplay, and any HTTP client that can handle multipart JPEG.

 **Access the SD card over FTP**
 Connect to `ftp://192.168.X.X` with anonymous login, no password needed.
 This gives you full read access to the SD card, including all your captured images and session data.